holocode-ai/ar.gitbook/20250417-How-Point-Cloud-MCP-Revolutionizes-Industrial-Inspection.md

 Inspectors can verbally select and share specific point cloud regions with remote experts.
 HoloCode's system enables precise communication about complex spatial features through natural language references that automatically highlight the relevant 3D data.

 **Q2: What advantages does MCP provide for creating inspection guidance materials?**
 Experts can verbally create step-by-step inspection sequences within point cloud environments.
-HoloCode captures these verbal instructions alongside precise spatial references, creating multimedia training materials that combine voice guidance with exact 3D locations.
+HoloCode.aicaptures these verbal instructions alongside precise spatial references, creating multimedia training materials that combine voice guidance with exact 3D locations.

 **Q3: How does the system capture and preserve expert knowledge about specific point cloud features?**
 Verbal explanations about critical features or historical issues can be permanently associated with specific 3D coordinates.
 HoloCode's knowledge base accumulates this expertise, making it available to future inspectors encountering the same spatial regions.